Mike Johnson: 118th Congress

-The 118th Congress (in which Johnson and McCarthy each served as speaker) saw 209 bills enacted into law, among the lowest number of bills passed by any Congress in decades.
+The 118th Congress, in which Johnson and McCarthy each served as speaker, saw 209 bills enacted into law, among the fewest bills passed by any Congress in decades.
 Since 2000, the average number of bills passed per Congress had been 372.
 Since 1989, the average number had been 380.
 No Congress had enacted fewer laws since the first half of the 20th century.

 119th Congress

 In the 2024 elections, Republicans maintained control of the House, flipped control of the U.S. Senate, and won the presidency, yielding an undivided Republican government.
 On January 3, 2025, the opening day of the 119th Congress, Johnson was reelected speaker on the first ballot.
 Every House Republican except Thomas Massie voted for Johnson, and every House Democrat voted for House Minority Leader Hakeem Jeffries.